cormullion/Karnak.jl/docs/src/basics.md

     layout=squaregrid,
     edgelist=astar,
     edgegaps=0,
-    edgestrokeweights=5)
+    edgestrokeweights=3)

 end 600 600
 ```

 ## Visiting every vertex

-Another feature of a graph that you might want to find out: how to visit all vertices in a network just once.
+Another feature of a graph that's useful to know: how to visit all vertices in a network just once.

-You can do this by finding a cycle that is the same length as the graph.
+To do this, find a cycle that's the same length as the graph.
 However, there might be a lot of possibilities, since there could be many such cycles.
 Here's a way of finding a cycle that visits every vertex. `simplecycles()` finds all of them (there are 120 for this graph), so only the first one is used.

 ``` @example graphsection
 @drawsvg begin